kraksoft/vagrant-box/README.md

 ## Before usage

-You can choose, which distribution and version you'd like to use, by checking out selected branch from list of all available here: https://github.com/kraksoft/vagrant-box/branches/active
+I've decided to don't use git tags further, so instead, I've created separate git branches with all available distributions and versions.
+You can see all of them here: https://github.com/kraksoft/vagrant-box/branches/active

 ## Usage on OSX